-When making your wheat variety decision for the 2018-2019 season, take time to look at both the 2017 and 2018 Wheat Performance Test results.
-While yield and test weight are important factors to consider in choosing a variety appropriate for your location, focus also on choosing varieties that had low stripe rust incidence and severity AND low FHB incidence and severity in 2017.
+When making your wheat variety decision for the 2020-2021 season, take time to look at both the 2019 and 2020 Wheat Performance Test results.
 While not all wheat varieties perform the same across a location, they do tend to yield better when they have less disease.
-Sorting the tables first by highest yield and then by lowest disease incidence and severity scores can facilitate finding a variety with excellent yield and a good disease performance package.
-Double check the scores from 2017 with those of 2018 to find balanced top performing varieties in your location.
-Table 1 illustrates high-yielding varieties (yield was not different from the highest yielding variety in the trial) that had low FHB scores in 2018 AND reasonably low levels of stripe rust in 2017 for the Arlington and Sharon variety testing locations.
+Sorting the tables first by lowest FHB incidence and FHB severity scores then looking for yields comparable to the best yielding variety (stared yield score) can facilitate finding a variety with excellent yield and a good disease performance package.
+Double check the scores from 2019 with those of 2020 to find balanced top performing varieties in your location.
+Table 1. illustrates high-yielding varieties (yield was not different from the highest yielding variety in the trial) that had low FHB scores in 2019 AND 2020 for the Sharon and Fond du Lac variety testing locations.

 Table 1.
-High-yielding varieties1 with low FHB scores at the Arlington and Sharon locations in 2018 that ALSO had consistently low stripe rust scores in the same locations in 2017.
+High-yielding varieties with low FHB scores in 2019 AND 2020 at the Sharon and Fond du Lac locations.

-that / 1200 had consistently for surpersure in the same rotations in 2027.

-Arlington 2 Sharon

-1 Diener D498W Diener D498W

-2 PIP 745 PIP 714

-3 3 PIP 716 Dyna-Gro 9522
+Sharon Fond du Lac

+1 Pioneer 25R74 PIP 715

+2 Diener D491W Pioneer 25R25

-1 Variety yield had to be statistically similar to the best-performing variety in both 2017 and 2018.
+Variety yield had to be statistically similar to the best-performing variety in both 2019 and 2020.

-2 Variety had to have been planted in our trials in both 2017 and 2018 to be considered for this list
+Variety had to have been planted in our trials in both 2019 and 2020 to be considered for this list